visheratin/web-ai/README.md

 ### Create model from metadata

 The second way to create a model is via the model metadata.
-This method allows to use custom ONNX models.
+This method allows the use of custom ONNX models.
 In this case, we need to use a specific model class.
 Please note that when creating the model from the metadata, you need to call an `init()` method before using the model.
-This is needed to create inference sessions, download configurations files, and create internal structures.
+This is needed to create inference sessions, download configuration files, and create internal structures.

 #### Text models